hotosm/raw-data-api/docs/src/installation/docker.md

 **Note:**

-In above exampel we have attached our working dir to containers along with config.txt for efficiency in development environment only .
+In above example we have attached our working dir to containers along with config.txt for efficiency in development environment only .
 It is recommended to use proper docker copy as stated in dockerfile and system environement variables instead of config.txt in Production

 ## Check the servers